beergeek/puppetlabs-tagmail/README.md

 Puppet's [loglevels](https://docs.puppetlabs.com/references/latest/metaparameter.html#loglevel) (`debug`, `info`, `notice`, `warning`, `err`, `alert`, `emerg`, `crit`, and `verbose`) can also be used as tags, and the `all` tag always matches every log message.

 The above example sends all log messages to `me@example.com`, and all messages from webservers that are not also from mailservers to `httpadmins@example.com` and to `you@example.com`.

+The `[strings]` section allows you to change the Subject string for the email.
+The `subject_string` setting is the Subject for the email, the default for the Subject is `Puppet Report for`.
+The `node_name_first` variable is a boolean value that is used to place the name of the node at the end or beginning of the Subject string, if set to `true` the Subject string will look `node.puppet.com に対するPuppetレポート`.
+The default for `node_name_first` is `false`.

 ## Limitations